callmeAditya/map-dashboard-aditya/README.md

 ## Project Deployment
 - The project is deployed on GitHub and hosted on https://github.com/callmeAditya/map-dashboard-aditya for efficient review and easier access to the project.
-- The project is directly developed on the main branch.
+- The project is directly deployed on the main branch.